 The subject includes a recapitulation of goals/rationale of Art Education as a basis for planning effective teaching/learning experiences.
 Organising classroom and resources for small and large groups is practiced as is the planning of evaluation criteria and procedures.

 Core Options

-Curriculum Studies in Art Education 3 S1 or S2 HPW2 C8
+Curriculum Studies in Art Education 3

 Prerequisite: Curriculum Studies in Art Education 1 and 2